zendframework/zendframework/README.md

 Additional updates that may affect existing applications include:

+- [#5885](https://github.com/zendframework/zf2/pull/5885) adds the ability to
+  specify the Locale via a route match parameter, and have it apply to the composed translator in the router, if any.

 - [#5882](https://github.com/zendframework/zf2/pull/5882) adds the ability to
   set the formatter used by a `Zend\Log\Writer\Db` instance via the configuration options passed to the factory.